History of the Slovak language: Koine theory

 The arguments for this theory are mostly indirect.

 Emergence and development

 Heterogenous Proto-Slavic basis of Slovak

 The Proto-Slavic basis of Slovak included both West Slavic and Non-West Slavic features.
 Some West Slavic features are common for all Slovak dialects, but there are also Non-West Slavic features that are distributed over 70–75% of the territory.
-The Central Slovak dialects exhibits major deviations from what is generally thought of as West Slavic.
+The Central Slovak dialects exhibit major deviations from what is generally thought of as West Slavic.